mozilla/scrumbugz/docs/hacking_howto.rst

 Requirements
 ------------

-* Bugzilla 4
+* Bugzilla 4+
-* a recent version of the Bugzilla API
+* The Bugzilla XMLRPC API.

-Currently, Scrumbugz uses Bugzilla search urls to define a sprint.
-It converts the parameters in the search url to a form which it then uses with the Bugzilla API.
+Currently, scrumbugz uses Bugzilla searches for Product(s)/Component(s) and bug IDs via the XMLRPC api (/xmlrpc.cgi).

 Thus, in order to use Scrumbugz, you need a Bugzilla instance that's running a recent version of Bugzilla and the Bugzilla API.
 We think